What is a fat transfer?

 Several weeks after the procedure, as the swelling decreases, the patient may feel that he or she might have lost some of the volume.
 This is normal, as this is the period where the swelling disappears and the fat grafts are just starting to regenerate.
 After approximately two months, the fat grafts begin to take and the volume is replenished.

 A phenomenon that I sometimes see in my patients is the improvement of the facial skin.
 This does not occur in all patients, but it is definitely visible in some.
-Some scientists have attributed this to the possibility of a stem cell effect that the fat cells may have on the surrounding tissues.
+Some scientists have attributed this to the possibility of a growth factor effect that the fat cells may have on the surrounding tissues.
 This is currently an exciting area of research and the “jury is still out” on this topic.
 Certainly, more research is needed in this area.

 Why Choose Dr. Bustillo